Generic Name: azilsartan and chlorthalidone (AY-zil-SAR-tan & klor-THAL-i-done)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in the amount of urine produced; chest pain; confusion; fast or irregular heartbeat; increased thirst; muscle pain, weakness, or cramping; seizures; severe or persistent constipation, dry mouth, nausea, or vomiting; sluggishness; symptoms of low blood pressure (eg, fainting, severe or persistent dizziness or light-headedness); unusual drowsiness, restlessness, tiredness, or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; restlessness; sluggishness; symptoms of fluid and electrolyte problems (eg, change in the amount of urine produced; confusion; dry eyes; dry mouth; fainting; fast or irregular heartbeat; increased thirst; loss of appetite; mood changes; muscle pain, weakness, or cramping; seizures; severe constipation, nausea, or vomiting; severe dizziness; sluggishness; unusual tiredness or weakness); symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); symptoms of low blood pressure (eg, fainting, severe or persistent dizziness or light-headedness).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.